itsvladii/owcs-nexus/README.md

 * **Detailed player profiles**, with:
     * Career timelines and acomplishments.
     * Signature heroes.
-    * Most recent Player POV's so you can catch all the most recent best maps of your favourite players. (thanks to [ObsSojourn's Youtube channel](https://www.youtube.com/@ObsSojourn) for the Player POV's, make sure to subscribe to the GOAT!)
+    * Most recent Player POV's so you can catch all the most recent best maps of your favourite players. (huge thanks to [ObsSojourn's Youtube channel](https://www.youtube.com/@ObsSojourn) for the Player POV's, make sure to subscribe to the GOAT!)
 * **Detailed Team Rosters**, with:
-    * The most recent 3 matches, pulled from Liquipedia using the Liquipedia API
+    * The most recent 3 matches, pulled from Liquipedia using the Liquipedia API.
     * Advanced FACEIT Stats like historical map win rate, recent 5 map results and map win streaks (EMEA/NA only, no Asia :( )
 * **Interactive Player List:** A React "island" that lets users instantly search and filter all players by name, role, and team.
-* **Global Team Power Rankings:** An (un)official global leaderboard of the Top 25 teams across all OWCS regions based on their performances.
+* **Global Team Power Rankings:** An (un)official global leaderboard of the Top 30 teams across all official OWCS regions based on their performances.
 * **Content-Driven:** All player, team, and career data is managed in easy-to-edit Markdown files using Astro's Content Collections.

 ## 📔 TODO list
-* [ ] Coaching staff for all the teams
+* [x] Coaching staff for all the teams
 * [ ] Updated Player and Team Info
 * [x] Player and Team Comparison
 * [x] Team Power Rankings (a la LoL Esports)